loading...

 This beach is less crowded compared to some of the others, so it’s peaceful and tranquil, with gorgeous lake and mountain views.

-It’s ideal for swimming, picnicking, kayaking, and paddleboarding, and there are lots of hiking trails nearby, including the iconic Rubicon Trail and the trail to Balance Rock.
+It’s ideal for swimming, picnicking, kayaking, and paddleboarding, and there are lots of hiking trails nearby.

-The waters here are among the deepest on the lake, making it a popular site for scuba diving.
-You can also do some great birding from here!
+The waters from this state park are among the deepest on the lake, making it a popular site for scuba diving.

 6. Meeks Bay Beach